google/docsy/userguide/content/en/docs/Deployment/_index.md

 We recommend using [Netlify](https://www.netlify.com/) as a particularly simple way to serve your site from your Git provider (GitHub, GitLab, or BitBucket), with [continuous deployment](https://www.netlify.com/docs/continuous-deployment/), previews of the generated site when you or your users create pull requests against the doc repo, and more.
 Netlify is free to use for Open Source projects, with premium tiers if you require greater support.

-Before deploying with Netlify be sure to have set your repo as origin:
+Before deploying with Netlify, make sure that you've pushed your site source to your chosen GitHub (or other provider) repo, following any setup instructions in [Using the theme](/docs/getting-started/#using-the-theme).

 ```
 git remote set-url origin https://github.com/MY-SITE/EXAMPLE.git